International Student Services

 2. If you have Social Security card, skip #3.

 3. If you do not have a Social Security card, go to the Social Security office (103 Belinda Blvd.
 Danville, KY 40422) with passport, latest I-20, and latest I-94 print out.
+Tell them you are there for a “denial letter”.
 You will receive a ‘denial letter’ stating you do not require a social security card.

 • The letter you received from Stephen Swan AND the Social Security denial letter